-Aeonium simsii x ‘Zwartkop’
+Aeonium simsii × arboreum 'Zwartkop'

 How to Grow and Care

-Aeoniums do not like really hot or dry weather.
-They may go dormant in summer and do not require any water, except in very dry conditions.
-In extreme heat, their leaves will curl, to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool (65–75˚F / 18–24˚C) and damp.
+Aeoniums do not like hot or dry weather.
+Therefore, they may go dormant in summer and do not require any water except in arid conditions.
+In extreme heat, their leaves will curl to prevent excessive water loss.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
-Test by poking your finger down into the soil an inch or two.
+Test by poking your finger into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
 If you grow them in containers, repot them with fresh potting soil every 2 to 3 years.

 Feed during the growing season with a half-strength balanced fertilizer every month or so.
 Do not feed while dormant.

 Learn more at How to Grow and Care for Aeonium.